rematch/rematch/docs/recipes/redux.md

 Libraries like `react-router` also need middleware to work.
 Since we need both the model and the middleware configured with our store, the best place to do so would be a simple plugin.

-This is as easy as returning a `config` object that is merged into our store:
+This is as easy as returning a `config` object that is merged into our store.

+In our example, `react-router` uses a `history` object that we'll need to be able to pass to a `ConnectedRouter`.
+We can expose this value for use by attaching it to our store with `onInit()`:

 ```js
 import { createBrowserHistory } from 'history'
 import { routerMiddleware } from 'react-router-redux'